espresso/espresso/docs/Workflow.md

 ## Halt

-`halt` will interrupt any process and send an arbitrary resopnse to browser.
+`halt` will interrupt any process and send an arbitrary response to browser.

 It accepts from 0 to 3 arguments.<br>
 If argument is a hash, it is added to headers.<br>